We use cookies on this site to enhance your experience.

 Your syllabi will tell you everything you need to know about each of your courses: what textbooks you need to purchase, what topics you’ll be covering in lecture each week, which course readings you should have completed prior to each lecture, assignment deadlines and instructions, and your professors’ contact information.
 Although you won’t need all this information right away, it is helpful to remember where it is so you can go back to it.

-It’s a good idea to identify a note-taking method that works best for you prior to the first day of classes.
-Although your first year of university is a time for exploring new learning strategies, including new note-taking methods, you’ll still need to decide ahead of time if you’re going to bring a notebook or laptop with you on the first day.
+It’s a good idea to have a sense of how you like to take notes prior to the first day of classes.
+Although your first year of university is a time for exploring new learning strategies, including new note-taking methods, you’ll want to decide ahead of time if you’re going to bring a notebook or laptop with you on the first day.
 There is always time to change this method later if it doesn’t work for you.
+Booking an appointment with a Learning Consultant or Peer Academic Coach through the Student Success Portal is a great idea if you are looking to switch up your note-taking strategy.

 University is an opportunity for both academic and personal growth.
 It’s hard to grow as both an individual and a student if you don’t enjoy the experience.
 There will be lots of events to meet other students and try new things so you can really make university feel like a place for you.
 You’ve made it so far this summer, and you should be proud of yourself for successfully preparing for university!